OpenOmics/baseline/docs/index.md

   </a>

   <p>
     This is the home of the pipeline, baseline.
-Its long-term goals: to accurately ...insert goal, to infer ..insert goal, and to boldly ..insert goal like no pipeline before!
+Its long-term goals: to accurately ...insert goal, to infer ...insert goal, and to boldly ...insert goal like no pipeline before!
   </p>

 </div>